 The best type of water fountain to purchase is a stainless steel one such as the .
 It is constructed of 304 stainless steel, making it resistant to corrosion, rust, BPA-Free, and easy to sanitize.

-- Food-grade Material: PETLIBRO pet water fountain is made entirely of 304 stainless steel.
-It’s BPA-free, rust- and corrosion-resistant.
+- High Quality 304 Stainless Steel: PETLIBRO pet water fountain entirely made of 304 stainless steel, it is BPA-free, rust and corrosion resistant.

 304 stainless steel is a good grade of steel and is commonly used for kitchen and food applications.
 The technology is easy to use and has a silent pump that runs below 30db, which is almost inaudible.